Simon Rutar: Work

 Rutar was one of the first Slovene historians that employed the new rigorous methods of positivist historical science into his writings.
 He wrote mostly on the history of political and legal institutions in the Austrian Littoral and Friuli from the feudal age to the late 18th century.
 He was however also interested in the habits and tradition of the peasant populations regardless their language and ethnicity, although he did concentrate on the two Slavic-speaking peoples in the area, the Slovenes and Croats.
 In his studies of the peasantry, he took advantage of his knowledge in philology, ethnography, and ethnology.

 He clearly rejected the Romantic nationalism of the early Slovene amateur historians, such as Davorin Trstenjak or Janez Trdina, and instead focused on the specifics of local history, his favorite area of inquiry.
 He wrote important pioneering works on the Slavic settlement of the Eastern Alps, the medieval history in the County of Gorizia and Gradisca and in Friuli.
 He is also important as a researcher of the medieval legal institutions in his native Tolmin County and the neighbouring Venetian Slovenia.
 In both cases, he was particularly interested in the institutions of rural municipal self-government, which in those two regions had survived up to the late 18th century.

 He also wrote books on the history of Trieste and Istria, which were commissioned by the publishing house Slovenska matica for a wider reading public.
 In them, Rutar incorporated a wide spectrum of subjects in the presentation of the regions, from geography, philology, and ethnography to geology and demography.
 He also wrote guidebooks and itineraries of Dalmatia, as well as articles on the most various subjects in history and archeology.

 Rutar was also a regular columnist of the two major Slovene literary magazines of the time, Ljubljanski zvon and Dom in svet.
 In them, he exposed his views on Slovene history.
 He saw the Slovene Lands not only as a linguistic, cultural, and ethnographic unit, but also a political unit.
-He insisted on the political and legal continuity between the Slavic principality of Carantania and the Carolingian Duchy of Carinthia, from which all other provincies in Inner Austria developed.
+He insisted on the political and legal continuity between the Slavic principality of Carantania and the Carolingian Duchy of Carinthia, from which all other provinces in Inner Austria developed.